-- Woelf DIetrich is a pen name.
-My real name is Melt Strydom and I created Woelf in case I started lawyering again.
+- Woelf Dietrich is a pen name.
+I created Woelf in case I started lawyering again.
 I’ve invested so much time and emotion in my pen name, and sometimes refer to myself as Woelf or sign my private emails with Woelf, that I don’t see myself ever writing under any other name.
 I took the name from Wolfdietrich, and given what I love to write about, I thought it apt.

 - I was born in South Africa and tried my whole life to get away from there so I travelled a lot.